 It has been generally observed that older adults are more sensitive to the side-effects of the drug.
 It is not necessary that a side-effect will definitely occur, but if it occurs, it may need medical attention.
 Though labetalol is often prescribed to expectant ladies, some common side-effects are as follows:

-- Taking medicine daily causes fatigue
+- Taking the medicine in very high doses daily causes fatigue.

 - Some patients have also reported dizziness and drowsiness after consuming the medicine daily.